drts01/presentation--ci-cd-101/slides/009-antipattern.md

 <aside class="notes">

 Waterfall
 * traditional method of infrequent large changes.
-* thought to be safer to touch prod less frequently
+* thought less changes would be more stable

 </aside>
 </section>